Showing 599 items

 The Colt from Kooyong: Andrew Peacock, a Political Biography (Don Woodward Collection), Schneider, Russell, 1981

 ...
 Affairs.
-After leaving politics, Peacock became Australian... for Foreign Affairs.
-After leaving politics, Peacock became Australian ...Andrew Peacock was the member for Kooyong and at various times served as Leader of the (Liberal) Opposition.
+After leaving politics, Peacock became Australian....
+After leaving politics, Peacock became Australian Ambassador ...Andrew Peacock was the member for Kooyong and at various times served as Leader of the (Liberal) Opposition.
 He served as a cabinet minister including the portfolio of Minister for Foreign Affairs.
 After leaving politics, Peacock became Australian Ambassador to the United States.Biographical and political (Liberal Party Australia).Book; 144 pages.
 Front cover: brown background with colour photograph of Andrew Peacock; yellow lettering; author's name and title.btlc, ballarat trades hall, ballarat trades and labour council, leader of the opposition, liberal party australia, biography, politics and government -

 Lara RSL Sub Branch